 - Use pictures and emojis

-- And finally, @TheMERL, might it look a lot easier than it is.
-Look at other examples, try writing your story out first and experiment!
+- And finally, @TheMERL make it look a lot easier than it is.
+Read as many story threads as you ca, try writing your story out first and experiment!

 If you liked this story, why not check out another great thread from them about a discovery of a bat.